scraperapi/scraperapi-mcp/README.md

 - Scrape https://example.com
 - Scrape https://example.com from Germany
 - Could you scrape https://example.com with JavaScript rendering from a mobile device in France using premium scraping?
+- Use the smart scraping logic to scrape https://example.com as it's a complex website with anti-bot measures

 ## Configuration